nvim-lua/plenary.nvim/README.md

 ```lua
 local async = require "plenary.async"
 ```
-All other modules are automatically required and can bet accessed by indexing `async`.
+All other modules are automatically required and can be accessed by indexing `async`.
 You needn't worry about performance as this will require all the submodules lazily.

 #### A quick example